bestekarx/bestekarx/README.md

 - 💬 I can design, code, package and hand over a project from start to finish (pretentious) ...
 - 😄 I love my job ...
 - ⚡ I can't share my reference apps for privacy reasons, but if you follow me maybe I can share them with YOU.
+- I would like to talk about my work:
+I develop mobile applications using android studio and xamarin as native and hybrid in Oop concept.
+I have many apps in play and app store.
+I can develop service architectures such as SOAP, JSON, XML, Web Api, WCF.
+I try to pay attention to the designs, code quality and documentation of the applications I develop.
 - https://www.linkedin.com/in/alpereneker/
 - https://www.instagram.com/bestekarx/
 - https://www.facebook.com/bestekarx